 Teachers had to use different criteria to evaluate student engagement due to the limitations imposed by online education such as missing multi-sensory levels of communication beyond a webcam.

-Teachers can harness educational technology to create a more adaptive learning environment for individual students who previously struggled in in-person.
+Teachers can harness educational technology to create more adaptive learning environments that fulfill the needs of students who previously struggled in person.

-We formed the 3 design principles to serve as a guardrail that helped us achieve desired design outcomes.
+Drawing inspiration from the enlightening research findings and our 5 important insights, we formed 3 design principles to serve as a guardrail that helped us achieve desired design outcomes.

 Encourage Student Engagement

 Our design should provide ways for teachers to evaluate student engagement that are suitable for remote and blended learning environments.
-(Driven by insight 1)
+(Driven by Insight 4)

 Our design should be adaptable to any environment, for students who are attending in person or virtually, synchronously or asynchronous, individually or as a group.
-(Driven by insight 3)
+(Driven by Insight 2 & 5)

 Enable relationship and Unique Bonds

 Our design should enable the growth of personal relationships between students and teachers.
-(Driven by insight 4)
+(Driven by Insight 1)

 Initial Quest Idea